Observation of Directed Flow of Hypernuclei $^3_{\Lambda}$H and $^4_{\Lambda}$H in $\sqrt{s_{\rm NN}}$ = 3 GeV Au+Au Collisions at RHIC

-In order to ensure high track quality, we require that the number of TPC points used in the track fitting (nHitsFit) to be larger than 15 (out of a maximum of 45). $\HS$ is reconstructed via both two-body and three-body decays $\HSTW$ and $\HSTr$ while $\HF$ is reconstructed via the two-body decay channel, $\HFTW$.
-Charged particles, including $\pi^-$, $p$, $d$, $^3$He and $^4$He are selected based on the ionization energy loss (d$E$/d$x$) measured in the TPC as a function of rigidity ($p/|q|$), where $p$ and $q$ are the momentum and charge of the particle.
-The secondary decay topology is reconstructed using the KFParticle package based on a Kalman filter method~\cite{Kisel:2018nvd}.
+In order to ensure high track quality, we require that the number of TPC points used in the track fitting (nHitsFit) to be larger than 15 (out of a maximum of 45). $\HS$ is reconstructed via both two-body and three-body decays $\HSTW$ and $\HSTr$, while $\HF$ is reconstructed via the two-body decay channel, $\HFTW$.
+Charged particles, including $\pi^-$, $p$, $d$, $^3$He and $^4$He are selected based on the ionization energy loss ($dE$/$dx$) measured in the TPC as a function of rigidity ($p/|q|$), where $p$ and $q$ are the momentum and charge of the particle.
+The secondary decay topology is reconstructed using the KFParticle package based on a Kalman filter method~\cite{Kisel:2018nvd,Zyzak:2016exl}.
 The package also utilizes the covariance matrix of reconstructed tracks to construct a set of topological variables.
 Selection cuts on these variables are placed on hypernuclei candidates to enhance the signal significance.
-Figure~\ref{fig1} shows the reconstructed invariant mass distributions for $\Lambda$, $\HS$ and $\HF$, which are reconstructed using various decay channels in the corresponding transverse momentum $p_{\rm {T}}$ - rapidity $y$ regions as listed in Table \ref{tab1}.
-Combinatorial background is estimated by rotating decay particles through a random angle between 10 and 350 degrees.
+Figure~\ref{fig1} shows the reconstructed invariant mass distributions for $\Lambda$, $\HS$ and $\HF$, which are reconstructed using various decay channels in the corresponding transverse momentum $p_{T}$-rapidity $y$ regions as listed in Table \ref{tab1}.
+Combinatorial background is estimated by rotating decay particles through a random angle between 10$^{\circ}$ and 350$^{\circ}$.
 For the $\Lambda$, the $\pi^-$ is rotated.
-For the $^{3/4}_{\Lambda}$H two-body decay, the $\rm ^{3/4}He$ is rotated, and for the $\HS$ three-body decay, the deuteron is rotated.
-The combinatorial background, shown as the shaded region, is normalized in the invariant mass region: (1.14, 1.16), (3.01, 3.04), and (3.95, 4.0) GeV/c$^2$ for $\Lambda$, $\HS$ and $\HF$, respectively.
-Background-subtracted invariant mass distribution (filled circles) in each panel are fitted with a linear function plus a Gaussian distribution to extract the signal counts.
+For the $^{3(4)}_{\Lambda}$H two-body decay, the $\rm ^{3(4)}He$ is rotated, and for the $\HS$ three-body decay, the deuteron is rotated.
+The combinatorial background, shown as the shaded region, is normalized in the invariant mass region: (1.14, 1.16), (3.01, 3.04), and (3.95, 4.0) GeV/{\it{c}$^2$} for $\Lambda$, $\HS$ and $\HF$, respectively.
+The background-subtracted invariant mass distribution (filled circles) in each panel is fitted with a linear function plus a student-t distribution for $\Lambda$ and a Gaussian distribution for hypernuclei to extract the signal count.
+In total, 8400 $\HS$ and 5200 $\HF$ reconstructed hypernuclei from the 5\%-40\% centrality bin are used for further analysis.